Azure/bicep/docs/spec/bicep.md

 ### Multi-line strings
 > Requires Bicep CLI v0.3 or later

-Multi-line strings are defined between 3 or more single quote (`'`) characters followed optionally by a newline (the opening sequence), and 3 or more single quote (`'`) characters (the closing sequence), where the number of opening and closing quote characters must be equal.
+Multi-line strings are defined between 3 single quote characters (`'''`) followed optionally by a newline (the opening sequence), and 3 single quote characters (`'''` - the closing sequence).
 Characters that are entered between the opening and closing sequence are read verbatim, and no escaping is necessary or possible.

-Bicep uses the following set of rules to interpret a multi-line string:
-1. If a sequence of 3 or more single quotes are seen, start processing the string.
-1. If the opening set of quotes is immediately followed by a newline, skip over this newline.
-1. Start reading the string characters.
-1. Once another sequence of single quotes is seen, if the number matches the number of opening quotes exactly, stop reading the string.

 Note that:
 * Because the Bicep parser reads all characters as-is, depending on the line endings of your Bicep file, newlines will either be interpreted as `\r\n` or `\n`.
 * Interpolation is not currently supported in multi-line strings.
-* If you wish to include `'''` in your multi-line string, you may choose to use a different number of opening quotes to avoid `'''` being interpreted as the end of your string.
+* Multi-line strings containing `'''` are not supported.

 #### Examples
 ```bicep